A Counting Lemma for Binary Matroids and Applications to Extremal Problems: Future Steps

 The Counting Lemma has potential for giving simple proofs to other extremal results on matroids whose graph theory analogues are proven using the Szemerédi regularity lemma and its associated counting lemma, including giving short new proofs for known results (as for Theorem~\ref{thm:gES}).
 A search through more such results in extremal graph theory which yield matroid analogues may well prove fruitful.

-In terms of the critical threshold problem, if Conjecture~\ref{conj:polydifreg} is shown to be true, then Theorem~\ref{thm:conditional} constitutes a proof of a somewhat more general subcase of the $i=3$ case of Conjecture~\ref{conj:main} than that given by Theorem~\ref{thm:tidor}.
-Regardless of whether Conjecture~\ref{conj:polydifreg} is true (or simple to prove), the methods used in the proof of Theorem~\ref{thm:conditional} seem to offer a new approach to the critical threshold problem, that of using a strong form of regularity and attempting to analyze constructions like $M\cap (M+h)$ through counting lemma-type arguments.
-The same types of arguments seem equally suited for some special subcases of the $i=4$ case of Conjecture~\ref{conj:main}, and could perhaps be adapted for more general cases as well.
-Finally, Proposition~\ref{prop:extBB}, as a simple generalization of the Bose-Burton theorem that makes its proof completely transparent, may be applicable to computing critical thresholds independently of the more sophisticated machinery we have developed.
+In terms of the critical threshold problem, the methods used in our approach to the $N_{\ell,c,1}$ case seem to offer a new approach to the problem, that of using a strong form of regularity and attempting to analyze constructions like $M\cap (M+h)$ through counting lemma-type arguments.
+The same types of arguments seem equally suited for some special subcases of the $i=4$ case of Conjecture~\ref{conj:main}, and could perhaps be adapted for more general cases as well, though some method of dealing with the regularity of constructions like $\cB_h$ will still likely be needed to proceed.
+Finally, Proposition~\ref{prop:extBB}, as a simple and general result that makes the proof of the Bose-Burton theorem completely transparent, may be applicable to computing critical thresholds independently of the more sophisticated machinery we have developed, among other potential uses.